 But John Denver’s death would bring a startling and tragic end to his legacy when an experimental plane he was flying crashed into the Pacific Ocean.
-Now, learn more about the answer to the question of how did John Denver die.
+Now, learn more about the answer to the question of how John Denver died.

 John Denver’s Rise to Stardom

-His father was a U.S. Air Force Officer— another aspect of Denver’s early life which would follow him into adulthood.
+His father was a U.S. Air Force Officer another aspect of Denver’s early life that would follow him into adulthood.
 He developed a love of flying.
 Unfortunately, this would contribute later to John Denver’s death.